dokempf/meta-cookiecutter/README.md

 * `project_slug` is the slug for the generated cookiecutter
 * `full_name` is the cookiecutter's author's full name
 * `github_name` is the github account this is published on (currently assuming this to happen)
+* `git_setup`: Whether the generated cookiecutter should include a git setup.